taricov/Tableau_Projects/README.md

 ## Tableau projects:

-This is a wrap-up repository of all my Tableau gigs/projects.
+This is a wrapper repository for some of my Tableau gigs/projects.
 From dashboards to single-page visualization all done using Tableau.

 - [ Tableau: Sales Volume Dashboard](https://github.com/taricov/Tableau_Sales_Dashboard)<br/>
 - [ Tableau: Retail Analysis - Walmart](https://github.com/taricov/Tableau_Retail_Analysis_Dashboard)<br/>